 Model Owner:

+Due to insufficient data for comprehensive evaluation, we are unable to fully address this section.
+However, the model primarily relies on FICO Falcon’s transaction scoring capabilities, which should be considered in assessing its performance and fit testing.
+Relevant information on FICO Falcon is provided below.

 A model is considered to perform well when it achieves high ADR and RTVDR while keeping false positives at an acceptable level.

-Account Detection Rate (ADR) and Real-Time Value Detection Rate (RTVDR) measure a model’s success in identifying fraud.
-ADR is the percentage of fraudulent accounts that a model scores above the threshold.
-RTVDR is the percentage of fraudulently charged money that is saved through use of a model; it is calculated assuming that transactions are reviewed in real time (as they occur).

 The Falcon United States Credit 29.0 model offers better account detection rates and real-time value detection rates than the Falcon United States Credit 28.0 model, indicating that it finds more credit-card frauds and finds them faster.